 2. Geographic Location

-Location plays a crucial role in determining salary.
+Location plays a crucial role in determine salary.
 For example:

 3. Type of Healthcare Facility

-Working in a children’s hospital or academic medical center typically offers a higher pediatric echocardiography salary than working in a small clinic or general hospital.
-Larger institutions often have more funding and more complex cases that require experienced staff.
+Pediatric echocardiography salary in a children hospital or academic medical center is normally higher in comparison to a small clinic or general hospital.
+Big institutions are usually better-funded and more complicated cases that need experienced employees.

 Is Pediatric Echocardiography a Good Career Choice?